-- a) Assessment should be an integral part of Teaching and Learning - b) Assessment should be educative - c) Assessment should be fair - d) Assessments should be designed to meet their specific purpose - e) Assessment should lead to informative reporting - f) Assessment should lead to school-wide evaluation processes
+- be an integral part of Teaching and Learning

+- be educative

+- be fair

+- · be designed to meet their specific purpose

+- · lead to informative reporting

+- lead to school-wide evaluation processes.

 In developing assessments, teachers also refer to relevant curriculum, including the Western Australian Curriculum and associated materials.